 \section{Conclusion}

+We have presented our new approach, the Fourier-Likelihood (FL) periodogram, for fast and statistically robust period detection in astronomical time-series data.
+We have shown that, in many cases, the FL periodogram unifies the currently separate processes of period detection, uncertainty estimation, light-curve fitting, and statistical significance estimation, without the help of additional, computationally expensive calculations.
+In particular, the improved statistical significance estimation provides opportunities for a fast and efficient search for periodic signals in large datasets.

-We have presented our new package, \PIPS, which is designed to be an advanced platform for analysis tools of astronomical time-series data.
-The algorithm and mathematical/statistical models implemented in \PIPS were discussed, with primary focus on the period detection of RR Lyrae stars.
-The main features include \begin{itemize} \item unlimited light-curve models, \item automatic period detection, \item uncertainty estimation, \item likelihood periodogram as a new representation, \item statistical significance calculation, and \item automatic multiperiod detection. \end{itemize} The performance of \PIPS for period detection was tested with artificially generated data based on the true light curves, and we discussed the optimal range of data attributes and internal parameters that make the performance of \PIPS valid for scientific analysis.
+To enhance the advantage of the FL periodogram, we have developed our new \texttt{Python} package, \PIPS, which is designed to be an advanced platform for analysis tools of astronomical time-series data.
+The algorithm and mathematical/statistical models implemented in \PIPS were discussed, with primary focus on the period detection with FL periodogram.
+The main features include \begin{itemize} \item unlimited light-curve models, \item automatic period detection, \item uncertainty estimation, \item various representations of periodogram (including FL), \item statistical significance calculation, and \item automatic multiperiod detection. \end{itemize} The performance of \PIPS for period detection was tested with artificially generated data based on the true light curves, and we discussed the optimal range of data attributes and internal parameters that make the performance of \PIPS valid for scientific analysis.